Ed O'Brien: Other work

 In 1999, O'Brien contributed to the soundtrack for the BBC drama series Eureka Street.
-He played guitar on the 2003 Asian Dub Foundation album Enemy of the Enemy.
-O'Brien and Selway toured and recorded with Neil Finn as part of the 7 Worlds Collide project; O'Brien provided guitar and backing vocals on their 2001 live album and the 2009 studio album The Sun Came Out.
+He contributed guitar to the 2003 Asian Dub Foundation album Enemy of the Enemy.
+With Selway and other musicians, O'Brien toured and recorded with Neil Finn as part of the 7 Worlds Collide project.
+He provided guitar and backing vocals on their 2001 live album and the 2009 album The Sun Came Out.

-O'Brien is a founding director of the Featured Artists Coalition, a nonprofit organisation set up to protect the rights of featured musical artists, particularly in the digital age.
-He appeared on the 16 April 2011 episode of the BBC Radio 5 Live sports programme Fighting Talk in support of Record Shop Day.
+In 2009, along with the musicians Dave Rowntree, Jazzie B, Billy Bragg, Mark Kelly, Master Shortie and Kate Nash, O'Brien co-founded the Featured Artists Coalition, a nonprofit organisation set up to protect the rights of featured musicians, particularly in the digital age.
+He appeared in a 2011 episode of the BBC Radio 5 Live sports programme Fighting Talk in support of Record Shop Day.

-O'Brien worked with Fender to design a signature model guitar, the EOB Stratocaster, which went on sale in November 2017.
-It features a tremolo bridge and a sustainer neck pickup.

 In 2013, O'Brien cofounded the Laundry, a workspace, restaurant and nightclub converted from a laundry in London Fields.
 In 2019, Hackney Council announced that the building would be demolished to make way for luxury flats.

-In 2014, O'Brien and Selway signed an open letter protesting a ban on guitars in British prisons.
+In 2014, O'Brien and Selway signed an open letter protesting a ban on guitars in British prisons and stating that music was important for rehabilitation.
+In 2018, O'Brien became an "informal patron" for the environmental pressure group Extinction Rebellion, which he described as "incredibly enlightened".
 In 2019, O'Brien joined the RSPB Let Nature Sing project, which aimed to get birdsong into the UK charts to raise awareness of the decline in Britain's birdlife.

 In 2020, O'Brien contributed to Ear Opener, an online video course aimed at helping young people write music.
 That November, he gave evidence to a DCMS Committee inquiry into the impact of streaming on the music industry.
-He said he wanted to speak for less successful artists, who he felt were "taken advantage of".
+He said he wanted to speak for less successful artists, who he felt were exploited.
+In February 2025, O'Brien spoke about climate change at São Paulo International Music Week.
+O'Brien was one of more than 1,000 musicians to support Is This What We Want?, an album of silence released on 25 February protesting the use of unlicensed copyrighted work to train AI.
+O'Brien criticised Israel following the outbreak of the Gaza war and expressed support for Palestinians, calling for the release of hostages and a ceasefire.